 Before downloading and working on the catalog data it is advised to take a look at the HLA image cutouts of each source of interest.
-The below Jupyter notebook in the programmatic access section shows an example on how to do this.
-The visualisation of the HLA cutouts will also be available soon in the HCV Explorer interface.
+Before downloading light curve data, a preview of each of the filter's brightest, median and faintest HLA cutouts is provided in a window for review.

 The default query language for TAP is the Astronomical Data Query Language (ADQL), which includes most features of SQL plus some spatial search functions.

 TAP services can process synchronous (immediate) or asynchronous (batch job) queries.

 The following describes how to access the HCV using the EHST TAP via TOPCAT.

 - Run TOPCAT in your local environment.
 If you have Java's WebStart installed, you can install and invoke TOPCAT in one click from: http://www.star.bris.ac.uk/~mbt/topcat/topcat-full.jnlp

 - Go to the top menu of TOPCAT and select "VO" and there select "Table Access Protocol (TAP) query".